nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ## Additional notes:

-* The Source Supplier system (old) maintenance support will continue for 3 months post go-live and you will have access to the system/data it for this period
+* The exisitng supplier system (source) maintenance support will continue for 3 months post go-live and you will have access to the system/data it for this period

 * Any patients (other than deceased) deducted before your final data production won't migrate